-Making his professional debut for Sochaux at the age of 17, it took Thuram just a few months to lift the first silverware of his career.
-He scored the second goal in a 2-0 final win over Lyon at the Stade de France as Sochaux lifted the 2015 Coupe Gamberdella – France’s national U19 cup competition.
+Making his professional debut for Sochaux at the age of 17, it took Thuram just a few months to claim the first silverware of his career.
+He scored the second goal in a 2-0 final win over Lyon at the Stade de France as Sochaux lifted the 2015 Coupe Gamberdella – France's national U19 cup competition.

 After two further years in the French second tier, Thuram joined Guingamp in 2017, scoring his maiden Ligue 1 goal – once again against Lyon – on just his second start in the league.
-While the 2017/18 season was about finding his feet in the top flight, 2018/19 saw the 21-year-old star despite Guingamp's struggles.
+While the 2017/18 season was about finding his feet in the top flight, 2018/19 saw him star despite Guingamp's struggles.
 They would finish bottom of the league but Thuram made a name for himself with nine goals, representing almost a third of his team’s total.

 He has also featured in three international tournaments for France at youth level.
 He played eight matches across the UEFA European Under-19 Championship in 2015 and 2016, lifting the trophy in the latter edition.
-He then competed at the FIFA U-20 World Cup in 2017, scoring one goal in his four appearances before featuring at the European Under-21 Championship in 2019.
+He then competed at the FIFA U20 World Cup in 2017, scoring one goal in his four appearances before featuring at the European Under-21 Championship in 2019.